Ferguson effect: Background

 The term was coined by St. Louis police chief Sam Dotson in a 2014 column in the St. Louis Post-Dispatch.
 Dotson said in the column that, after the protests in Ferguson caused by the shooting of Michael Brown that August, his officers had been hesitant to enforce the law due to fears of being charged, and that "the criminal element is feeling empowered" as a result.

-The term became popular after Heather Mac Donald used it in a May 29, 2015, Wall Street Journal op-ed.
+The term became popular after Heather Mac Donald used it in a May 29, 2015 op-ed in The Wall Street Journal.
 The op-ed stated the rise in crime rates in some U.S. cities was due to "agitation" against police forces.
 She also argued "Unless the demonization of law enforcement ends, the liberating gains in urban safety will be lost", quoting a number of police officers who said police morale was at an all-time low.
 In 2015, Rahm Emanuel, the mayor of Chicago, suggested nationwide backlash against police brutality led to officers disengaging, which, in turn, led to violent crime increasing.

 In May 2016, FBI Director James Comey used the term "viral video effect" when commenting on significant increases in homicide rates in many large U.S. cities in the first half of the year.
 Comey specifically singled out the cities of Chicago (where murders were up 54 percent from 2015) and Las Vegas.
 The term was also used by Chuck Rosenberg, director of the DEA.

 In October 2016, the Ferguson effect was cited in a case in which a Chicago police officer was beaten for several minutes by a suspect but chose not to draw her service weapon, worried of the media attention that would come if she were to shoot the suspect.